alecramsay/pg/docs/_pages/variations.markdown

   using a different objective functions than the energy function we used; or using an altogether different approach, such as Markov chain Monte Carlo (MCMC), for exploring the space of possible baseline maps.
+- One can also imagine looking for "peephole optimizations" &#8212; single precinct moves and/or swaps &#8212; that would decrease total energy.

 ### Maps